GiorgosKarantonis/PuppetGAN/README.md

   <em>The rotation results of the paper</em>
 </p>

 Another issue with both the model of the paper and my models can be observed in the mouth dataset, where PuppetGAN confuses the microphone with the opening of the mouth; when the synthetic image dictates a wider opening, PuppetGAN moves the microphone closer to the mouth.
 This effect is slightly bigger in my baseline but I believe that it is due to the fact that I haven't done any hyper-parameter tuning; some experimentation with the magnitude of the noise or with the weights of the different components could eliminate it.
+Also, the model with *Roids* in the *Attribute of Interest* seems to deal with issue better than the baseline.

 ## Running the Code

 You can manage all the dependencies with Pipenv using the provided [Pipfile](https://github.com/GiorgosKarantonis/PuppetGAN/blob/master/Pipfile).
 This allows for easier reproducibility of the code due to the fact that Pipenv creates a virtual environment containing all the necessary libraries. **Just run `pipenv shell` in the base directory of the project and you're ready to go!**

-On the other hand, if for any reason you don't want to use Pipenv, you can install all the required libraries using the provided `requirements.txt` file.
+On the other hand, if for any reason you don't want to use Pipenv you can install all the required libraries using the provided `requirements.txt` file.
 Neither this file nor Pipenv take care of cuda though; in all my experiments I used `cuda 7.5.18`.

 In order to download the datasets, you can use the `fetch_data.sh` script which downloads and extracts them in the correct directory, running: